Stytches/caliban-archive/content/index.md

 **Mechanically in V20:**

 - He fights with **Dexterity (4) + Melee (3)**.
-- **Two-Weapon Fighting:** While he lacks the Ambidexterity merit, this style focuses on defense and riposte.
-He uses the rapier to parry (adding to defense) and the dagger to strike when the opponent overextends.
+- **Two-Weapon Fighting:** Lacking the Ambidexterity merit, he often **splits his dice pool** to fight defensively (Parry + Strike).
+When striking with his off-hand (main-gauche), he suffers a **+2 difficulty penalty**.
+However, he can choose to commit to a **single action**—either a focused attack with the rapier or a dedicated **Full Defense**—to utilize his full dice pool (7 dice) without penalty.
+This allows him to switch between a "whittling" defensive style and sudden, precise lethality.
 - **The Sword Cane:** Allows him to carry a lethal weapon into Elysium or high-society functions without breaking etiquette.
 It reinforces his "Old Money" facade.

 ### Stealth – Specialty: Moving Through Shadows